 I can just see an editor questioning the Heavenly Father: “Do we really need the magi?
 Do they further the plot?
 Looks to me like they just act as filler.”

 Well, that’s enough, I suppose.
 We could question the story of Elizabeth and Zacharias in Luke 1, the two elderly ones in the Temple in Luke 2 (Simeon and Anna), and a few other things.

 Okay, let me admit something here.
 I would not have done the Christmas story differently because I wouldn’t have done it at all.
-Had I been God–a stretch for anyone’s imagination–I would not have loved this pitiful race of humans who deserved to be left to their own destructive devices enough to intervene for their salvation.
+Had I been God–that’s a stretch for anyone’s imagination, I know–I would not have loved this pitiful race of humans who deserved to be left to their own destructive devices enough to intervene for their salvation.

 I would not have done a Christmas in the first place.

 How much less an Easter, with its crucifixion and resurrection.

 The chorus is right on target: “There’s no God like Jehovah.”

 In Isaiah 55, God says, My thoughts are not your thoughts, nor are your ways my ways.
 For as the Heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.

 I’d hate to think our God was no better than me and as good as you.